Kingdom Hearts - Dearly Beloved 2013

 Venus in Virgo

 Virgo Venus is not the flirtatious kind.
 They are willing to dedicate themselves to make relationships work.
-They aren’t out to show off or impress anyone.
-However, they may actually be more generous with gifts of devotion.
+They aren’t out to show off or impress anyone, however, they may actually be more generous with gifts of devotion.

 Virgo Venus will quietly work their way into your heart.
 They are sensitive, if a little insecure.
 They usually play it safe and they must know that you like them before they’ll make the tiniest move.
 They are great listeners, and they spend time observing your habits and reactions so they know all the ins and outs of your personality.
-Like a small child with a crush, they may indicate their interest by being a nuisance.

 To make a Venus in Virgo person happy, show them how much you appreciate all the little things they do for you.
 They will do a whole lot for their partner in small, quiet ways that are not always noticed.
 They really pay attention to your needs, so by showing your appreciation, you are meeting their needs.